Masses of the conjectured H-dibaryon at different temperatures

-Equation (\ref{eq:Ansatz}) can be fitted to the correlators of nucleon, $\Lambda$, and H-dibaryon to extract the masses of nucleon, $\Lambda $ and H-dibaryon which are listed in table~\ref{tab:mass}.
-The change of mass with temperature is presented in Fig.~\ref{fig3}.
-From Fig.~\ref{fig3}, we can find that the masses decrease when temperature increases.
-At low temperature, the mass remains almost the same for every kind of particle concerned.
-It is also observed that the difference of the $\Lambda$ and nucleon decrease with increasing temperature.
+We use the extrapolation method to extract the ground state masses for $N$, $\Xi$, $\Sigma$, $\Lambda$, and H-dibaryon.
+We first fit equation~(\ref{eq:Ansatz}) to correlator by suppressing different early time slices to get a series of mass values.
+We present the results of nucleon and H-dibaryon on lattice $N_\tau=128$ in Fig.~\ref{mass:suppressed}.
+After we get a series of mass values with different early time slices suppressed, we extrapolate the mass values linearly with the scenario described in the last paragraph in Sec.~\ref{SectionLattice}.
+We present the results of linear extrapolation for nucleon and H-dibaryon on lattice $N_\tau=128$ in Fig.~\ref{mass:extrapolation}.
+In the extrapolation procedure, we use one portion of the data presented in Fig.~\ref{mass:suppressed}.

-Using the lattice spacing of $a_\tau$ in table~\ref{tab:lattice_spacings}, we present the difference $m_H - 2\,m_{\Lambda}$ with physical units.
-We plot $m_H - 2\,m_{\Lambda}$ versus the temperature in Fig.\ref{fig4}.
-From Fig.~\ref{fig4}, we can find that at low temperature, $m_H > 2\ m_{\Lambda}$ which implies that H-dibaryon is unstable against the strong interation, while at high enough temperature, $m_H - 2\ m_{\Lambda} < 0$.
+The results are listed in table~\ref{tab:mass}.
+We can find that the masses decrease when temperature increases.
+We compare our results of $N$ and $\Lambda $ below $T_c$ with those in Refs.~\cite{Aarts:2015mma,Aarts:2018glk}.
+The results are consistent within errors.

-We can find that the errors for the difference $m_H - 2\ m_{\Lambda} $ at some temperature are large, in spite of small error for one observable. this is mainly because we take the two observables as uncorrelated ones, and compute the error in the method of the error propagation of difference of two independent observables.
-In fact, we get the two observables on the same configuration, the $\Lambda$ and H-dibaryon states are closely correlated.
-So we think the error of $m_H - 2\ m_{\Lambda} $ is overestimated.
+We also calculate the spectral density $\bar\rho_L(E_\star)$ of the correlation function of $N$, $\Sigma$, $\Xi$, $\Lambda$ and H-dibaryon by using the public computer program~\cite{Hansen:code}.